(King Henry the Sixth; Queen Margaret; Duke Somerset; Duke of Buckingham; Lord Clifford; Fourth Royal Messenger; Cade’s Followers)

 Henry bewails his fate, becoming King at nine months old and never really wanting to be the monarch.
 Buckingham and Clifford bring the news of the end of the rebellion, and the repentant mob enters with halters around their necks.
 The King forgives them, and they cheer.
 News comes that York has landed in England with his Irish army and is marching on London, intending to remove the Duke of Somerset.
 The King sends Somerset to the Tower in the hopes of defusing the situation.
-Henry wishes he knew how to rule better. ( line)
+Henry wishes he knew how to rule better.
+(49 lines)

 Sound trumpets.
 Enter King, Queen, and Somerset on the tarras.